soulios/MolecularGeometricDL/README.md

 the best tutorials, videos, books, papers, articles, courses, websites, conferences and open-source libraries.
 Since, predictive toxicology is a niche field, many papers are from neighboring fields such as drug discovery or plain DL which are just applied in toxicology datasets.

-I am creating this resource, while conducting my PhD work at Helmholtz Centre of Environmental Research under the supervision of Dr. Jana Schor.
 The papers will be listed by time order, noting the advancements along the way.

 Disclaimer: All the images are sourced from the resources I linked.